Biomedical-Simulation-Lab/BSLSolver/readme.md

 source activate oasis

-conda install mpi4py matplotlib gxx_linux-64 -y
+conda install matplotlib gxx_linux-64 -y

-NOTE: Dolfin is NOT compiled with mpi4py!!!
+NOTE: this version of Dolfin is compiled with mpi4py!!!

 Fixes: ImportError: /lib64/libz.so.1: version `ZLIB_1.2.9' not found